SteffenBlake/Motes/README.md

 These friends will increases or decrease the value of your current index you are pointing at by 1.
 These two are also very important!

 # 💩 : Reset
-This silly little friend will set the value of your current index to 0, no matter what it's like right now!
+This silly little friend will set the value of your current pointed index to 0, no matter what it is!

 # ✍ : Write
 If you want to save something for later, this character will copy the value at your current index to Memory